 Managing Pests and Diseases in Monstera Plants

 The best way to prevent pests and diseases in your monstera plant is to take proper care of it.
 A healthy plant has natural defenses to protect it and an environment that is not conducive to pests or diseases.
-Provide your monstera plant with a well-draining container, appropriate soil mix, suitable light exposure, occasional fertilizer, and avoid overwatering.
+Provide your Monstera plant with a well-draining container, appropriate Monstera soil mix, suitable light exposure, and occasional fertilizer, and avoid overwatering.

 Additionally, keep new houseplants in quarantine away from your healthy plants until you are certain they are free of pests and diseases.
-Pruning and cutting back old Monstera growth can also make your plant more robust.
+Pruning and cutting back old Monstera growth can also make your plant more robust and ensure you position your monstera plants in a suitable location in the home.

 A Healthy, Happy Monstera